 Easy DIY Macrame Beginner Projects

 I’ve created a list of Easy Beginner Projects with video tutorials from some of the best Macrame teachers on YouTube.
-Each project is provided with all the correct measurements so you can start knotting right away!
+Each project has all the correct measurements, so you can start knotting immediately!

 - 15 DIY Easy Macrame Wall Hangings for Beginners